Samara Weaving: Career

-In 2020, Weaving headlined the drama thriller Last Moment of Clarity, reprised her titular role in The Babysitter: Killer Queen, and appeared in the science-fiction comedy Bill & Ted Face the Music.
+In 2020, Weaving headlined the drama thriller Last Moment of Clarity, reprised her titular role in The Babysitter: Killer Queen and appeared in the science-fiction comedy Bill & Ted Face the Music.
+She also starred in Ryan Murphy’s Netflix miniseries Hollywood as Claire Wood, the love interest of lead David Corenswet.
 The next year, she played Scarlett in the G.I.
-Joe spinoff Snake Eyes, and Jessica in the Hulu drama series Nine Perfect Strangers, which is based on the novel of the same name by Liane Moriarty.
+Joe spinoff Snake Eyes and Jessica in the Hulu drama series Nine Perfect Strangers, based on the novel of the same name by Liane Moriarty.
 Also in 2021, she was cast in the action comedy film Boy Kills World, but exited the project due to scheduling conflicts and was replaced by Jessica Rothe.

-In 2022, Weaving starred alongside Eugenio Derbez in the 2022 romantic comedy The Valet, which is a remake of the 2006 French film of the same name.
+In 2022, Weaving starred alongside Eugenio Derbez in the romantic comedy The Valet, a remake of the 2006 French film of the same name.
 Also in 2022, she played Constance Moore in Damien Chazelle's polarizing period drama film Babylon and Marie-Josephine de Montalembert in the biographical film Chevalier.
 That same year, she joined the cast of Scream VI.
 Her second film with Bettinelli-Olpin and Gillett, it was released theatrically in March 2023 and became the highest-grossing film of its franchise.

 Weaving was announced in 2022 to lead the action horror film Azrael as the titular character.
-It premiered at South by Southwest in March 2024, and was released in theatres and on Shudder in September 2024.
+It premiered at South by Southwest in March 2024 and was released in theatres and on Shudder in September.
 Also in 2024, she had a voice role in the Australian film 200% Wolf.

-Weaving is set to star in and executive produce the Netflix pilot Little Sky.
-She was also cast in Jimmy Warden's comedy-thriller Borderline, Adam Leon's biopic Liz, and an unnamed limited television series based on the Holly Madison memoir Down the Rabbit Hole: Curious Adventures and Cautionary Tales of a Former Playboy Bunny.
-She will also reprise the role of Grace in Ready or Not 2, and star in the Netflix horror-comedy The Trip, which is an English-language remake of the Norwegian thriller I Onde Dager.
+Weaving starred in and executive produced the Netflix pilot Little Sky in 2023, which ultimately did not go to series.
+She was also cast in Jimmy Warden's comedy-thriller Borderline, Adam Leon's biopic Liz and an unnamed limited television series based on the Holly Madison memoir Down the Rabbit Hole: Curious Adventures and Cautionary Tales of a Former Playboy Bunny.
+She reprised the role of Grace in Ready or Not 2: Here I Come, and star in the Prime Video horror-comedy Over Your Dead Body, an English-language remake of the Norwegian thriller I Onde Dager.
+In 2025, Weaving starred in the thriller Borderline as Sofia, a 1990s pop star targeted by an obsessive fan, combining vulnerability and dark comedy in a performance that anchored the film's heightened premise.
+She later appeared in the action comedy Eenie Meanie as a former getaway driver.
+Despite never having driven a car before filming, she prepared for the role by learning to drive and studying driving techniques.
+She starred in the crime thriller Carolina Caroline as Caroline Daniels, portraying a young woman whose relationship with a charismatic criminal draws her into a dangerous life of crime.
+In July 2026, Weaving was cast to play Emma Frost in the upcoming untitled X-Men film produced by Marvel Studios, set in the Marvel Cinematic Universe (MCU).